sapphirepp/sapphirepp/doc/pages/ide.md

 choice is [VS Code](https://code.visualstudio.com/).
 [Eclipse IDE](https://eclipseide.org/) is also widely used.
 I chose GNU [Editor Macros](https://www.gnu.org/software/emacs/) (Emacs).
-Its design differs much from VS Code and Eclispe, see the Section [General Architecture](https://en.wikipedia.org/wiki/Emacs#General_architecture) of the Wikipedia page for a concise discussion.
+Its design differs much from VS Code and Eclipse, see the Section [General Architecture](https://en.wikipedia.org/wiki/Emacs#General_architecture) of the Wikipedia page for a concise discussion.
 Prejudices about Emacs being out-of-date or dead, are prejudices.
 Emacs does everything other IDEs do.
 The